 Work in a recent publication [12] presents a system concept very similar to our work in [2].
-Their focus is mainly on implementation aspects and protocols and hence complementary to the work in this paper with a focus on evaluating the operating conditions in realistic settings for floating content systems.
+Their focus is mainly on implementation aspects and protocols and hence complementary to the work in this paper with a focus on evaluating the operating conditions for floating content systems.
+Moreover, in [14], a similar scheme has been considered in the context of VANETs.
+The objective has been to study the storage capability of such a system in terms of mean time to information loss.
+Several different scenarios have been considered by means of simulation experiments ranging from a one-way traffic setting to a city-wide scenario based on real vehicle traffic traces in San Francisco (SF Cab).

 Another very recent paper [13] presents a system called Locus.
-Conceptually, the work only re-iterates already published concepts on floating content [2], [5], [10], [12], [14], [15].
+Conceptually, the work only re-iterates already published concepts on floating content [2], [5], [10], [12], [15], [16].
 Locus allows remote nodes to query for information placed in a given anchor zone, which makes it different from related work in this area.
 However, we believe this property is actually a severe weakness, since it allows for remote nodes to perform denial-of-service attacks anywhere in the network.
-In pure floating content work [2], [5], [10], [12], [14], [15] such attacks require physical presence in the targeted anchor zone, making them far less vulnerable, if not even impervious, to these kinds of attacks.
+In pure floating content work [2], [5], [10], [12], [15], [16] such attacks require physical presence in the targeted anchor zone, making them far less vulnerable, if not even impervious, to these kinds of attacks.
 Our work pre-dates that of Locus and already our published paper [2] contains a more extensive feasibility study.
-This paper goes far beyond that, performing an extensive evaluation of floating content in a more realistic urban setting and taking more key parameters into account.
+This paper goes far beyond that, performing an extensive evaluation of floating content in diverse urban settings and taking more key parameters into account.

 The floating content concept is an example of delay tolerant networks.
-The fundamental properties of routing in such networks have been recently analyzed, see [16] and the references therein.
+The fundamental properties of routing in such networks have been recently analyzed, see [17] and the references therein.
 However, the floating content service requires modeling the notion of information availability in the anchor zone.
-We have analytical developed analytical models for this in [15].
-Here we validate the result for the so-called non-spatial model in [15] in a realistic mobility scenario.
+We have developed analytical models for this in [16].
+In this paper, we validate the result for the so-called non-spatial model in [16] in a more complex mobility scenario.